-Hardwicke Drummond Rawnsley and his twin sister Frances Anne were born on 28 September 1851 to Robert and Catherine Rawnsley.
-Part of a large family of ten children, they grew up in the small village of Shiplake in Oxfordshire, where their father was parish priest.
+Hardwicke Drummond Rawnsley and his twin sister Frances Anne were born on 28 September 1851 to a large family of ten children.
+They grew up in the small village of Shiplake in Oxfordshire, where their father was a parish priest.

 He joined Ruskin’s ‘Hinksey roadmenders’, working to rebuild the rutted road to Hinksey, a working-class area on the edge of Oxford, to improve their access into city.
 Although the road was never finished, it fired Hardwicke's crusader spirit and confirmed his enthusiasm of taking practical action for social change.

 In 1875 he began work as a lay preacher in Soho, London and volunteered at a lodging house for vagrants.
 He also met social activists (and later fellow founders of the National Trust) Octavia Hill and Robert Hunter for the first time, introduced to them by Ruskin.

 He was appointed chaplain to the Clifton College Mission where he lived and provided both education and recreation (including country walks) for residents in one of the poorest parts of Bristol.
 According to his biographer, Vivian Griffiths, 'He was horrified by the workers’ living conditions, in poorly-built, damp houses.'
 Realising the health benefits of fresh air and exercise, he set about organising football matches and walks in the countryside for them.